Mental Health and Wellness Initiatives Available on Campus for April 2018 Exams

 - Family doctors.

 In Student Health Services, counselling appointments with family doctors can be booked immediately.
 For referrals into, or continuing counselling appointments with psychiatrists, there is presently a four-week wait period.
 Call 519-661-3030 or visit UCC, Room 11.
 April hours are 9 a.m.-7 p.m.
 Monday to Thursday; 9 a.m.-4:30 p.m.
 Friday; 9 a.m.-1 p.m.
-Saturday.
+Some Saturdays.

 - Service is available to students living in residence on Main Campus;